SdanJ/COVID-19-Competition/README.md

 However, its increase rate for Covid-19 confirmed cases slowed down in August,2020.
 It means the recent measure before August might make a role in controlling Covid-19 confirmed cases.
 In conclusion, the announcement and implementation of government measures did not play a good role in controlling Covid-19 pandemic.

 <span style="background-color:yellow"><b>In conclusion, the implementation of government measures for India is not efficient to control the Covid-19.
 India also did not regulate its measures to adopt the change of Covid-19 situation.
 The frequency of government measures for Brazil is not high and the implementation of government measures for Brazil did not play a great role in controlling Covid-19 cases.
 Sri Lanka announced government’s measures frequently and largely and has an efficient implementation for government’s measures.
-For other countries, the frequency and number of measures have a positive correlation to control Covid-19 Pandemic.
+For other countries, the frequency and number of measures have a positive correlation to control Covid-19 Pandemic.</b></span>

-Different categorical measures played different roles in controlling Covid-19 Pandemic.
+<span style="background-color:yellow"><b>Different categorical measures played different roles in controlling Covid-19 Pandemic.
 Public health measure might can reduce death cases of Covid-19.
 Movement restriction and social distancing played important roles in controlling Covid-19 confirmed cases.</b></span>